GauravBh1010tt/DL-text/README.md

-# DL - Text pre-preprocessing modules for deep learning.
+# DL - Text : Pre-preprocessing modules for deep learning (2 minute deep learning).
 This repository provide you with modules for pre-processing the textual data.
 There are many additional functionilities including the implemntation of evaluation metrics such as MAP, MRR, AP@k, etc.

 ### Usage - Prepare the data for training a deep model (DNN, CNN, RNN, LSTM).